Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 8 Oktober 2024 00.24.00 UTC
+- WIB: Selasa, 8 Oktober 2024 01.31.52 UTC
-- WITA: Selasa, 8 Oktober 2024 01.24.00 UTC
+- WITA: Selasa, 8 Oktober 2024 02.31.52 UTC
-- WIT: Selasa, 8 Oktober 2024 02.24.00 UTC
+- WIT: Selasa, 8 Oktober 2024 03.31.52 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"The further you get into technology, the further you go into gaming.
+That's the general rule."

-Kategori: nature
+Kategori: technology